Skip to main content

 Latest news

-Barton village
+Barton Village

 Work to widen the footway, improve signage and upgrade street lighting is underway in Barton as part of our work to introduce safer crossings and traffic calming.